-A medical evidentiary examination provides documentation of the assault, identification of any injury, and forensic evidence collection that can be used in a legal case (and sometimes a campus hearing).
+A medical evidentiary examination or SANE exam is a way to collect evidence that may be on a persons body from a sexual assault.
 It is important for health, safety, and evidence collection to have the exam within 96 hours of a sexual assault.

 OhioHealth O'Bleness Hospital has Sexual Assault Nurse Examiners (SANE) and Sexual Assault Forensic Examiners (SAFE) available 24 hours a day to perform these exams.
 A SANE/SAFE nurse is a registered nurse, specially trained in the care of someone who has been sexually assaulted.
 The SANE may be either male or female.
 If you are not located in Athens, you should call your local emergency room to inquire about the availability of a SANE exam.

 You have the right for an advocate and/or another support person (family member, friend) to be with you during any or all parts of the examination.
 If you would like a SAP advocate to join you at OhioHealth O'Bleness Hospital, call our hotline at 740-597-SAFE (7233) or have the hospital call for you.
 It is your choice whether you would like an advocate to be present or not; you can ask the advocate to leave at any time during your exam.
 The advocate can support you through the process, help you understand your reporting options, provide you with a change of clothes or other hygiene items, and/or assist you in locating safe transportation home.